igorkislyuk/application-coordinator/README.md

 Create application coordinator, that will be root coordinator.
 In this example it has tabbar as output (items and settings), also provide it with coordinators factory

 For a tabbar configure several blocks, that will be fired on certain events.
-For example, didLoad event
-	of tab selection event.
+For example, didLoad event of tab selection event.
 Normally each block should receive flow object, e.g. navigation controller.
 You can create coordinator from any place you want

-After that create factory protocols for coordinators and provide implementation at least for one children coordinator of base type [ItemCoordinator],
-	and use it in application coordinator
+After that create factory protocols for coordinators and provide implementation at least for one children coordinator of base type [ItemCoordinator], and use it in application coordinator

 Deal with the Router.
 It is neat class for push / present / pop / dismiss

+2 protocols for each view controller

+factory for controllers

+output for each flow

 Initialiaze application coordinator from AppDelegate.
 Prefer using lazy initialization